The Missing Cross to Purity

 and therefore the world is not overcome in them;

-For ‘he that believes, overcomes the world;
+For ‘he who believes, overcomes the world;

-for greater is he that is in you, than he that is in the world
+for greater is he that is in you, than he that is in the world.'

 So this greater overcomes the less,

-and the devil the power of death:
+and the devil the power of death;

 so becomes a child of light and of the day;